malcolmrichardson/task-tracker-flask/README.md

 # task-tracker-flask
-Light and intuitive task manager.
-Created using Flask, SQLAlchemy/SQLite, and the Semantic UI library.
+Light and intuitive task manager.<br>Created using Flask, SQLAlchemy/SQLite, and the Semantic UI library.
 ## Installation/Setup

 Run the below: